venomlinux/ports/README.md

     ./rep-gen <repo name>

-or, for all exist repository
+or, for all exist repositories

     ./rep-gen